solidpayorg/gitmark/README.md

 ## Introduction

-Gitmark, was created to facilitate the [marking](https://github.com/project-bitmark/marking/wiki) concept, which aims to allow global, distributed, reputation trees, to be grounded in a block chain
+Gitmark, was originally created to facilitate the [marking](https://github.com/project-bitmark/marking/wiki) use case, which aims to allow global, distributed, reputation trees, to be grounded in a block chain

-What is made possible, is a way to provide consensus on a definitive git chain, to ensure that the history has not been tampered with
+What is made possible, is a way to provide consensus on a definitive git branch/chain, in order to ensure that the history has not been tampered with

 One can reconstruct the current state from the history, and this can also be used to preserve your reputation at any given time, say, if any provider ceases to operate

-Gitmark uses any git system, and enables secure stamping to a block chain, in order to ensure the integrity of the definitive git history
+It's also possible to audit and verify the integrity of the git chain, to create a secure, finalized, state machine

+The system can be extended beyond reputation trees, to any git based system that benefits from a secure, verifyable chain of blocks, to determine the definitve history

 Many thanks go to Peter Todd for his work on [single use seals](https://petertodd.org/2017/scalable-single-use-seal-asset-transfer) and Dr Maxim Orlovsky for his work on [RGB](https://rgb-org.github.io/)

 _Gitmark is pre-alpha software, it should be considered experimental, and used at your own risk_

-## Getting started
+## Prerequisites

 Gitmark supports any block chains that have an argument for being provably fair.
-Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus such as proof of stake.
-As gitmark was designed for grounding reputation trees in the bitmark block chain, that is the first chain to be supported, it is also an inexpensive testing ground to get started.
+Since gitmark was created for reputation trees, the reputation of the underlying block chain should be unimpared.
+Therefore, Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus such as proof of stake.

+The bitmark block chain, is the first chain to be implemented, as it was designed to for the grounding of reputation trees. it is also an inexpensive testing ground to get started, and a pathway to innovation on larger chains

 We are supporters of the upstream bitcoin project, and aim to innovate in the space.
-With the bitcoin block chain being well suited to be used on high value projects, as the gitmark software matures
+With the bitcoin block chain being well suited to be used on high value projects, as the gitmark software matures.
+The Liquid network is also a possible target, and Litecoin appears to be another good possibility

 The first prerequisite is to obtain an unspent transaction on a block chain.
-This can be in any coin, but to get started we recommended, getting hold of one Bitmark, which is the project we are using for our testing, and can be obtained inexpensively
+This can be in any coin, but to get started we recommended, getting hold of one Bitmark, which is the project we are using for our testing, and can be obtained inexpensively.
+Marks can be easily earnt as they were designed to be given to good actors

+## Getting started

-After that you send that value to an address for which you have the keypair.
+After you have obtained some block chain currency, send that value to an address for which you have the keypair.
 That becomes your genesis unspent transaction

 Having created a genesis transaction, and recording the key pair safefly, you are ready to start marking!

+Install gitmark globally via npm, the executables will be in the bin directory which can be located with `which git-mark`

+The genesis transaction provides the first input to the `git mark` command, and the private key is needed to advance the genesis transaction in line with the current git HEAD

 ## Git mark